Tortuosity: Tortuosity in 2-D

 In this case tortuosity of both straight line and circle is estimated to be 0.

-In 1993 Swiss mathematician Martin Mächler proposed an analogy: it's relatively easy to drive a bicycle or a car in a trajectory with a constant curvature (an arc of a circle), but it's much harder to drive where curvature changes.
+In 1993 Swiss mathematician Martin Mächler proposed an analogy: it is relatively easy to drive a bicycle or a car in a trajectory with a constant curvature (an arc of a circle), but it is much harder to drive where curvature changes.
 This would imply that roughness (or tortuosity) could be measured by relative change of curvature.
 In this case the proposed "local" measure was derivative of logarithm of curvature: